-The weather radar, due to its high temporal (~5 minutes) and spatial (~1 km) resolutions, is an effective instrument for weather surveillance.
-In the past decades, much effort has been put into quantitative precipitation estimation (OPE) using radar observations (Doviak and Zrnić, 1993; Bringi and Chandrasekar, 2001).
-In the early years, rainfall estimation mainly depended on empirical relations, i.e., the radarreflectivity (Z) and rainfall rate (R) Z-R relations.
-However, it has been realized that Z-R relation has a large variability for different rain types, seasons, locations, etc. Hundreds of Z-R relations have been reported in the literature (Doviak and Zrnic, 1993; Rosenfeld and Ulbrich, 2003), implying that an empirical Z-R relation is limited in representing raindrop size distribution (DSD), which contains the microphysical information of rainfall.
+The weather radar, because of its high temporal (~5 min) and spatial (~1 km) resolutions, is an effective instrument for weather surveillance.
+In the past decades, much effort has been put into quantitative precipitation estimation (QPE) using radar observations (Doviak and Zrnić 1993; Bringi and Chandrasekar 2001).
+In the early years, rainfall estimation mainly depended on empirical relations, that is, the radar-reflectivity Z and rainfall-rate R (Z-R) relations.
+However, it has been realized that Z-R relation has a large variability for different rain types, seasons, locations, and so on.
+Hundreds of Z-R relations have been reported in the literature (Doviak and Zrnić 1993; Rosenfeld and Ulbrich 2003), implying that an empirical Z-R relation is limited in representing raindrop size distribution (DSD), which contains the microphysical information of rainfall.
 The latest polarimetric radar technology has greatly contributed to the improvement of QPE (Bringi and Chandrasekar 2001; Matrosov et al. 2002; Ryzhkov et al. 2005).
-With additional polarimetric observations, including differential reflectivity (Z{DR}) and specific differential phase (K{DP}), DSDs can be better characterized and rain estimation is consequently more accurate.
+With additional polarimetric observations, including differential reflectivity $Z{\rm DR}$ and specific differential phase $K{\rm DP}$, DSDs can be better characterized and rain estimation is consequently more accurate.
 Since accounting for DSD variability is essential for accurate rain estimation, how to model and retrieve DSD well becomes an important research topic.
 It has been demonstrated that the constraint-gamma (C-G) DSD model (Zhang et al. 2001; Brandes et al. 2002; Cao et al. 2008, 2010), which is more flexible than the most commonly used Marshall-Palmer and exponential DSD models, is suitable for the direct DSD retrieval from two polarimetric radar variables.
 In this paper, DSD retrieval applying the C-G model and polarimetric radar measurements is further studied.
-Two issues regarding the retrieval are emphasized: i) attenuation correction, and ii) optimal use of radar measurements.
+Two issues regarding the retrieval are emphasized: